Stock valuation: Price earnings to growth (PEG) ratio

-This valuation technique has really become popular over the past decade or so.
-It is better than just looking at a P/E because it takes three factors into account; the price, earnings, and earnings growth rates.
+This valuation technique has become popular over the past decade or so.
+It is better than simply looking at a P/E because it takes three factors into account; the price, earnings, and earnings growth rates.
 To compute the PEG ratio, the Forward P/E is divided by the expected earnings growth rate (one can also use historical P/E and historical growth rate to see where it has traded in the past).
 This will yield a ratio that is usually expressed as a percentage.
 The conjecture goes that as the percentage rises over 100% the stock becomes more and more overvalued, and as the PEG ratio falls below 100% the stock becomes more and more undervalued.
 The conjecture is based on a belief that P/E ratios should approximate the long-term growth rate of a company's earnings.
 Whether or not this is true will never be proven and the conjecture is therefore just a rule of thumb to use in the overall valuation process.

 Here is an example of how to use the PEG ratio to compare stocks.
 Stock A is trading at a forward P/E of 15 and expected to grow at 20%.
 Stock B is trading at a forward P/E of 30 and expected to grow at 25%.
 The PEG ratio for Stock A is 75% (15/20) and for Stock B is 120% (30/25).
 According to the PEG ratio, Stock A is a better purchase because it has a lower PEG ratio, or in other words, its future earnings growth can be purchased for a lower relative price than that of Stock B.